 There’s a black kid on guitar who is trying to keep it together.
 At least they’re young.

-“Let’s go upstairs,” I drag him away from the bar where we had been planted after getting drinks.
+“Let’s go upstairs,” I drag him away from the bar where we’ve been planted after getting drinks.
 There’s a VIP area with seating in the balcony near the office and ready/green room.

 No one stops us.
 We join Tony who has lost Jimmy.
 I see him in the scrum of punkers jumping around in front of the stage.
 Safety is exhorting their efforts with nonsensical lyrics, bending over to get his head at their level.
 The Starwood has a decent stage, rising two feet above the open floor.
 The only seating is in the balcony, so it’s all action everywhere, mostly bunches of people ignoring the band.

 “What’s the name of Safety’s band?”
 I ask Tony .

 “I don’t know.
 They don’t have a name yet.
 I think they call themselves ‘Forming.’

 “Cool.”
 I like the lack of needing to call yourself something.
 They certainly are just starting.
 I wonder if they even practice.
 They are finally done.